open-power/snap/hardware/sim/README.md

 If you start an app in the xterm and cntl-C it without exiting from the xterm, the simulation keeps running.

 ## card and action settings
-Currently supported are Nallatech 250S (FlashGT) and AlphaData KU3, one action only Regression tests are in place for
+Currently supported are Nallatech 250S and AlphaData KU3, one action only Regression tests are in place for
 ```
-card      KU3            KU3           KU3          FGT          FGT          FGT               set with
+card      ADKU3          ADKU3         ADKU3        N250S        N250S        N250S             set with
 memory    DDR3           BRAM          none         DDR4         BRAM         none              SDRAM_USED, BRAM_USED
 NVMe      no             no            no           yes          yes          yes               NVME_USED=TRUE
 action    hdl_example    hdl_example   hdl_example  hdl_example  hdl_example  hdl_example